InterCooperative-Network/icn-v3/rfcs/0002-mesh-p2p-protocol-specification.md

 *   **Processing by Receiving Nodes:**
     *   Verify the `signature` against the `executor_did`.
 Invalid bids MUST be discarded.
     *   Validate the `timestamp` to prevent processing of excessively old bids.
-    *   Evaluate the bid against the job's requirements and the executor's capabilities.
+    *   Evaluate the bid against the job's requirements (from the corresponding `JobAnnouncement`) and the executor's capabilities.
-    *   If the bid is acceptable, the node may proceed to the next stage of job assignment.
+    *   If the bid is acceptable, the originator node may store it and consider it during executor selection.

 *   **Security Considerations:**
     *   **Authenticity & Integrity:** The `signature` is crucial to ensure the bid is from the claimed `executor_did` and hasn't been altered.
-    *   **Replay Attacks:** The `timestamp` helps differentiate bids and can mitigate replay attacks if nodes track recently seen IDs.
+    *   **Replay Attacks:** The `timestamp` and its relation to the `announcement_id` help differentiate bids and can mitigate replay attacks if originators track bids per announcement.
-    *   **Job Validity:** This message announces a bid; it doesn't guarantee the bid itself (e.g., the price or region) is valid or non-malicious.
-The bid must be evaluated against the job's requirements and the executor's capabilities.
+    *   **Bid Validity:** This message conveys a bid.
+The originator must verify that the `announcement_id` corresponds to an active job it announced and that the bid terms (`price`, `region`, implicit capabilities of `executor_did`) meet the `ExecutionPolicy`.
+    *   **Unauthorized Bids:** Ensure the `executor_did` is a valid network participant (e.g., not on a blocklist, meets minimum reputation if such a pre-filter is applied before full bid evaluation).

 ### 5.4. `AssignJobV1`